Remi-C/Remi-C.github.io/_posts/2017-04-01-gyro_wine_cave.md

 ![the gyro cave concept](/img/woodworking/gyrocave/gyro_cave_concept_commented.png) I worked on this design when I tried to think of a wedding present for a couple in my very close friends.

-I knew both enjoyed wine, yet lived in city appartment, usually a bad place to keep wine bottles (to warm, to much vibration).
+I knew both enjoyed wine, yet lived in city apartment, usually a bad place to keep wine bottles (to warm, to much vibration).
-Beside, the more traditional cubic wine cooler furniture was out of question: quit ugly, and not practical at all.
+Besides, the more traditional cubic wine cooler furniture was out of question: quite ugly, and not practical at all.
 ![Traditionnal appartment wine cooler](/img/woodworking/gyrocave/wine_cooler_example.jpg).

-First, finding a perticular bottle is tiresome, has you have to pull and replace every single bottle to read its label, which is exceptionnaly anoying.
+First, finding a particular bottle is tiresome, as you have to pull and replace every single bottle to read its label, which is exceptionally annoying.

-Furthermore, the fridge look is ugly, and I find the object conceptually very cold and out of touch with what wine is about, that is life, fruit, warmness and nice flavour.
+Furthermore, the fridge look is ugly, and I find the object conceptually very cold and out of touch with what wine is about, that is life, fruit, warmness and nice flavor.

 So that's were come the re-design.